fido-device-onboard/docs-fidoiot/docs/implementation-references/manufacturer-guide.md

 For details on how to setup and initialize the Manufacturer Component Sample see the Readme included with this sample as part of the FDO software [Manufacturer Component Readme] (https://github.com/secure-device-onboard/pri-fidoiot/tree/master/component-samples/demo/manufacturer/README.md).

 ### Manufacturer Component Sample
 The main function of the manufacturer component sample is to serve as a DI protocol server.
-The manufacturer component sample runs as a web service and makes use of the FOD H2 database for configuration and storage of ownership vouchers.
+The manufacturer component sample runs as a web service and makes use of the FDO H2 database for configuration and storage of ownership vouchers.
 All configuration and data for the manufacturer is stored in this H2 database and property or environment files.

 ## Evaluation Deployment
 The evaluation deployment is useful for development, test, and enabling purposes.
 The evaluation deployment can fully initialize a device to the same extent as the production deployment but does not require any integration with business systems.